...

 Bring Your Own Device

+The concept of any device, to any content, in any manner, is a major global trend that requires significant changes to the way devices are used.
+This trend is known as Bring Your Own Device (BYOD).
 BYOD is about end users having the freedom to use personal tools to access information and communicate across a business or campus network.
 With the growth of consumer devices, and the related drop in cost, employees and students can be expected to have some of the most advanced computing and networking tools for personal use.
-These personal tools include laptops, netbooks, tablets, smartphones, and e-readers.
-These can be devices purchased by the company or school, purchased by the individual, or both.
+These personal tools include laptops, netbooks, tablets, smartphones, and e-readers....

 New Trends